supernow/vim/README.md

 vim
 ===

-.vimrc for linux ._vimrc for windows
+.vimrc for linux _vimrc for windows